Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 There are a few emojis, plenty of white space, and the copy is incredibly easy to read.

-Finally, it ends with results and a clear call-to-action.
+Finally, it ends with results and a clear call to action.

 Contextually, it makes sense as well.
 Seeing as how Sharon works at Expandi, everything is accurate and related to what she does.